gulrak/rlImGui/README.md

 # Building

+rlImGui can be used as a static library build using premake or CMake, or by directly including the files into your game project.

 ## premake

 rlImGui is setup to use premake to generate a static library and examples for Visual Studio 2019.
-Premake can also be used to generate makefiles for linux. rlImGui can be used as a static library, or by direclty including the files into your game project.
+Premake can also be used to generate makefiles for linux.

 If you wish to use premake, you will need to download the Premake5 executable for your platform from. https://premake.github.io/download